SEP (Simplified Employee Pension) IRA

 SEP IRA Contributions

 An employer may make an annual contributions of up to 25% of compensation, as much as $54,000 for 2017 plan year.
-Contributions must be made in cash.
+Contributions to the business retirement plan must be made in cash.
 Employer contributions for each eligible employee will be the same percentage of compensation for all employees.
 An employer is not required to make SEP IRA contributions every year.
 For more information, please visit the IRS website.

 Who is an eligible employee?